 Europe takes part!: Launch of the New Funding Module of the European Hub for Civic Engagement

-As part of the Europe takes part! project, artists and cultural practitioners from Turkey to Belarus came together in workshops facilitated by our partner Alliance 4 Europe to develop a digital tool within the European Hub to support and encourage them in their daily challenges.
-As funding opportunities and the exchange about them were identified as the main problem, the developed solutions target this area.
-From now on, Hub users have access to a funding checklist to support work on project applications, a funding blackboard for networking within the community, and a customizable list of funding platforms.
+The project Europe takes part! sheds light on the role of arts and culture in Europe and aims to strengthen its actors through the use of digital tools.
+We brought together artists and cultural practitioners from Turkey to Belarus.
+In co-collaborative workshops, they helped develop a digital tool within the European Hub of Civic Engagement to support and encourage them in their daily challenges.
+As funding opportunities and the exchange about them were identified as the main problem in the workshops, the developed solution targets this area.
+Launched on January 25, 2022, the Funding Module now gives Hub users access to a (1) funding checklist to support work on project applications, (2) a funding message board for networking within the community, and (3) a customizable list of funding platforms.

-During the launch, the project leads from Das Progressive Zentrum and the Goethe-Institut will talk about the journey of Europe takes part!, from the start of the workshops to the finalisation of the funding module, and present the new functionalities of the European Hub for Civic Engagement that work for all civil society actors across Europe.
+During the launch, the project leads from Das Progressive Zentrum and the Goethe-Institut talked about the journey of Europe takes part!, from the start of the workshops to the finalisation of the funding module, and presented the new functionalities of the European Hub for Civic Engagement.

 Irmgard Maria Fellner entered the German Foreign Service in 1993.
 Prior to that, she worked for the chairman of the European Affairs Committee of the French National Assembly.
 Following postings in Bonn, London, São Paulo, and Washington, D.C., she headed the office of Karsten D. Voigt, Federal Government Coordinator of German-American Cooperation, from 2003 to 2007.
 She served as Advisor to French Foreign Minister Bernard Kouchner from 2007 to 2010 and subsequently coordinated multilateral relations with Afghanistan and Pakistan at the Federal Foreign Office in Berlin.
 She was then appointed Deputy Head of Mission of the German Embassy to Italy.
 Since 2018 she has been serving as the Deputy Director-General for Culture and Communication at the German Federal Foreign Office.